Spectral reciprocity for $\mathrm{GL}(n)$ and simultaneous non-vanishing of central $L$-values: Global Preliminaries

-This result is probably well-known to the experts.
-However, we are unable to find a reference which points us to the constant with the precision we need (\emph{e.g.} to define \eqref{def-R}).
-The result can be extracted from \cite{FLO2012representations}, but we give a sketch for convenience.
+This result is probably known to the experts.
+However, we were unable to find a reference which points us to the constant with the precision we need (\emph{e.g.} to define \eqref{def-R}).

+\begin{proof} Without loss of generality we let $S$ contain the ramified places of $F$ including the archimedean places as well.